wethegit/component-library/README.md

 To generate your changelog, run `yarn changeset` locally:

-1. **Which packages would you like to include?** – This shows which packages and changed and which have remained the same.
+1. **Which packages would you like to include?** – This shows which packages changed and which have remained the same.
 By default, no packages are included.
 Press `space` to select the packages you want to include in the `changeset`.

    1.1.
-We **ONLY** publish the `@wethegit/components` and `@wethegit/component-cli` packages, everything else is used internally in the monorepo and the Storybook documentation is published separately to GitHub Pages.
+Selected only the packages that changed and note that we **ONLY** publish the `@wethegit/components` and `@wethegit/component-cli` packages, everything else is used internally in the monorepo and the Storybook documentation is published separately to GitHub Pages.

-2. **Which packages should have a major bump?** – Press `space` to select the packages you want to bump versions for.
+2. **Which packages should have a major bump?** – Press `space` to select the packages you want to bump versions for or `enter` to skip.

    2.1.
 If doing the first major version, confirm you want to release.

+3. **Which packages should have a minor bump?** – Press `space` to select the packages you want to bump versions for or `enter` to skip.

 4. Write a summary for the changes.

 5. Confirm the changeset looks as expected.

-6. A new Markdown file will be created in the `changeset` folder with the summary and a list of the packages included.

 ### Version the packages

 To generate the changelogs and bump the versions of the packages, run:
 `yarn version-packages`